dwainscheeren/dwains-lovelace-dashboard/docs/configuration.md

 *HINT: For the icons I mostly use Font Awesome, [How to choose and use an icon](how-tos/how-to-choose-icon.md).*

 *HINT: Some entries can have a single entity or a group [read here how to make a group](https://www.home-assistant.io/integrations/group/).
-(You can use `user-package-sample/groups.yaml`).*
+(You can use `user-package-sample/groups/..`for example).*

 ___